EmuDeck/emudeck.github.io/docs/emulators/steamos/primehack.md

 * Type of Emulator: Flatpak
 * Config Location: `/home/deck/.var/app/io.github.shiiion.primehack`
-* ROM location: `Emulation/roms/primehacks`
+* ROM Location: `Emulation/roms/primehacks`
 * Saves:
   * Symlink: `Emulation/saves/primehack/Wii`
   * Target: `/home/deck/.var/app/io.github.shiiion.primehack/data/dolphin-emu/Wii`
 * Save States:
   * Symlink: `Emulation/saves/primehack/Savestates`
   * Target: `/home/deck/.var/app/io.github.shiiion.primehack/data/dolphin-emu/StateSaves/`
-* PrimeHack does not need any additional BIOS files to run.
+* PrimeHack does not require any additional BIOS files to run

+**Note:**

-**Note:** `~/.var` is an invisible folder by default.
-In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders.
+* `~/.var` is an invisible folder by default.
+In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 * Only `Metroid Prime Trilogy` (Wii)'s controls are configured.
-The Gamecube versions do not have controls configured at this time.
+The Gamecube versions do not have controls configured at this time

 #### Works With
 * Steam ROM Manager